werval/werval/README.md

 By default version number `0` is used, you can override this with `-Dversion=WHATEVER`.

-If you encounter any problem, please fill an issue at https://scm.codeartisans.org/paul/qiweb/issues with the output of the build process.
+If you encounter any problem, please [fill an issue](https://scm.codeartisans.org/qiweb/qiweb/issues) with the output of the build process.